A tongue-tie is where the fold of skin under your baby's tongue is shorter than usual and may restrict their tongue's movement.

 If your baby has had difficulty feeding because of a tongue-tie it’s really important to get the right support to assess feeding behaviour.
 Without this, a tongue-tie division alone is less likely to be a successful solution.

 Some clinics have a specialist Infant Feeding Advisor to assess your baby's attachment after tongue-tie and offer you breastfeeding support.
 However, this is not always available at some surgical services or at dental practices which perform the procedure.
-In this case, speak to your midwife or health visitor or call the Breastfeeding Helpline on 0300 100 0212.
+In this case, speak to your midwife or health visitor, ask for specialist infant feeding support or call the Breastfeeding Helpline on 0300 100 0212.